linearregression/scidrive-ui/README.md

 ==============================================================

-The application is based on [Dojo Toolkit](http://dojotoolkit.org) JavaScript framework and [Dojo Boilerplate](https://github.com/csnover/dojo-boilerplate) to compile the JavaScript into a smaller files for faster startup.
+The application is based on [Dojo Toolkit](http://dojotoolkit.org) JavaScript framework and uses [Dojo Boilerplate](https://github.com/csnover/dojo-boilerplate) to compile the JavaScript code into a smaller file for faster startup.
 The Boilerplate project page contains additional documentation on building the project.

 Quick Start
 -----------